“Are You Willing to Relocate?”: Best Answers and Tips to Ace This Interview Question

 5 min read

-Your response helps employers understand how flexible you are.
+Your response gives employers an idea of how flexible you are.
 While some positions require an in-person presence, others may allow remote work.
-Knowing why relocation might be necessary can help you prepare a strong answer.
+Knowing why relocation might be necessary will help you prepare a strong answer.

 Here are some common reasons why a job requires relocation: